MeticulousDataDetective/google-data-analytics-capstone-cyclistic-project/README.md

-# Cyclistic Case Study 🚲
+# Google Data Analytics Capstone: Cyclistic Case Study 🚲
-## A Google Data Analytics Capstone Project
+## A Complete Data Analysis Project Using R, Tableau & Google Sheets

-Welcome to my Google Data Analytics Professional Certificate Capstone Project!
+Welcome to my capstone project for the **Google Data Analytics Professional Certificate**.
-In this case study, I take on the role of a **junior data analyst** at **Cyclistic**, a fictional bike-share company in Chicago.
+In this case study, I take on the role of a **junior data analyst** at **Cyclistic**, a fictional bike-share company based in Chicago.

+The business objective: **analyze user behavior to develop strategies that encourage casual riders to become annual members.**

-This project follows the full data analysis process — **Ask → Prepare → Process → Analyze → Share → Act** — to generate actionable insights aimed at converting **casual riders into annual members**.
+This project follows the full data analysis process — **Ask → Prepare → Process → Analyze → Share → Act** — and includes work in **R, Google Sheets**, and **Tableau** to deliver actionable insights and compelling visualizations.

 ---